Rudd-O/qubes-pass/README.md

 Step 1: decide which VM you'll use to manage passwords, and which VM you'll use to store passwords in.

+In the password store VM, make sure that the GPG key you'll use to encrypt the pass store is available there.
+Make a note of the GPG ID of that key.

 In the password manager VM, create the file `/rw/config/pass-split-domain` and add the name of the password store VM as the first and only line of the file.